jasparagus/BrainzMRI/README.md

 # Master Roadmap

-## Track Deduplication

-Add a toggle for "Group Similar Tracks and Albums" to enable grouping tracks/albums by  an artist when they differ by common tags like "Deluxe" or "Anniversary" or "Explicit", etc.

 ## Playlist Prep: Album Expansion Engine

 * Goal: Enable the creation of "Full Album" playlists from album-level reports (e.g., turning a "Top Albums of 2024" report into a playable track list).